 Other frameworks are good in their own right, but to drive real business outcomes it's necessary to have a framework that guides how you tap into your customer journey analytics.

 The StoryVesting framework was created based on internal research and data, as well as behavioral economics and consumer psychology studies.

 We've innovated on traditional business practices to leverage the unprecedented amount of data available today as a means of generating higher quality results at a faster pace.

-We’re living in an age of accessibility to data and unprecedented insights.
+We’re living in an age of easy accessibility to data and of unprecedented insights.
 Although promising, this age comes with its share of challenges.
 If you don’t have a customer journey analytics framework to support the overwhelming amount of information flowing in, you’re lost.

 Why Do You Need a Customer Journey Analytics Framework Specifically?

 The term “framework” has many meanings both within and outside of the business sphere.
 When we talk about a customer journey analytics framework specifically, we aren’t talking about linear scripting, data-driven testing or even something similar to this agile scrum framework from The Product Coalition and C# Corner: